 “He doesn’t need help.
 He can get up on his own,” she said.

 Eli lifted his weight on one elbow and then turned and pulled himself with both arms to a sitting position.
-Everyone but Isabel was staring, shifting their looks from Eli on the ground to her; watching Isabel as if she was a heartless person refusing to help a disabled man.
+Everyone but Isabel was staring, shifting their looks from Eli on the ground to her; eying Isabel as if she were a heartless person refusing to help a disabled man.

 “Let’s go,” she repeated and then she touched Simon in the arm to get him to back off.
 They didn’t seem convinced but finally they yielded to Isabel’s intense look and resumed what they had been doing.
 Isabel stepped back too, keeping her distance and looking away, which Eli appreciated.
 He didn’t want her to see.